-The state, with some exceptions,21 has been responsible for the nonfederal share of MA costs since January 1991.
-Through December 1990, the nonfederal share of MA costs was split between the state and the counties, with the state paying 90 percent of the nonfederal share, and the counties paying the remaining 10 percent.
+The state, with some exceptions, has been responsible for the nonfederal share of MA costs since January 1991.

+&lt;sup>20 Through December 1990, the state paid 90 percent of the nonfederal share and the counties the remaining 10 percent.
+Counties are currently responsible for the nonfederal share of MA costs for selected services, as follows: